comses-education/coffee-leaf-rust-model/README.md

 $ julia scripts/ParameterRuns.jl
 ```

 Results from this experiment will be saved in a `results` folder as `parameterexp.csv`.
-Both scripts take care of creating the `results` folder if it has not created yet.
+Both scripts take care of creating the `results` folder if it has not been created yet.